 Chemical Resistance

 PVDF offers superior resistance to strong acids, bases, and solvents, making it ideal for aggressive chemicals.
 PVC and CPVC perform well with many aqueous solutions but may degrade with more aggressive or high-temperature fluids.
+Consult the ultimate PVDF valves guide for a full compatibility overview.

 | Material | Chemical Resistance | Typical Applications |